benroz3/online-coder/README.md

 Online Coder fullstack app using Socket.io.

-(Open the 2 tabs of the client - first is the mentor, second is the student)
+(Open 2 tabs - first is the mentor, second is the student)

 DEMO link: https://main--candid-beijinho-70d59d.netlify.app/